EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 #### 2. Compilation failed error on Windows OS

-R and RStudio on Windows OS require rtools (a toolchain for building R and R packages).
-The correct version of rtools can be downloaded from [here](https://cran.r-project.org/bin/windows/Rtools/).
+R and RStudio on Windows OS require RTools (a toolchain for building R and R packages).
+The correct version of RTools can be downloaded from [here](https://cran.r-project.org/bin/windows/Rtools/).

-> Note: Ensure you do not have white spaces in your paths while installing the rtools.
+> Note: Ensure you do not have white spaces in your paths while installing the RTools.

 <br>